roman-milk/roman-milk.github.io/the-making-of-a-slut.md

+===

- ****** The Making of a Slut Ch.
-04 ****** byJust_Plain_Bob© I woke up alone on Friday morning.
+I woke up alone on Friday morning.
 After the confrontation of the night before I wondered how BJ was going to act when I saw her.
 I smelled coffee brewing so I knew she had not gone home.
 I took my shower and dressed for work and then went to get a cup of coffee.
 BJ was sitting at the kitchen table, eyes red and sipping a cup of coffee and she looked up at me when I came into the room.

  "You'll have to change whatever plans you have made for the weekend."